SAP-samples/teched2025-AD165/exercises/ex2/README.md

 1. Go back to the Content Manager by clicking **Content Manager** in the breadcrumb.

+> [!NOTE]
-> **&#9432;** To make apps available to users, they need to be assigned to at least one of the user's roles.
+> To make apps available to users, they need to be assigned to at least one of the user's roles.
 You will now assign the app to the Everyone role which is assigned to all users by default.

 2. Click the **Everyone** role in the content table to open it.
 3. Click the **Edit** button to switch to editing mode.